 If you're considering a professional installation, the following will give you some idea of the benefits.

 Using their years of experience our Smart Home Experts will have matched a recommended Smart Home Controller and Smart Home devices to your specific requirements, meaning that your Smart Home system will be more than capable of achieving your goals.
 Once the physical installation is completed, the systen will be commissioned and configured as needed, leaving you with a fully functioning Smart Home.

-By using commidity Smart Home devices based on Z-Wave and Zigbee technologies, your Smart Home will come in at a fraction of the cost of an equivalent custom system, while still achieving that high-end functionality and feature set that you desire.
+By using commidity Smart Home devices based on Z-Wave, Zigbee & Wi-Fi technologies, your Smart Home will come in at a fraction of the cost of an equivalent custom system, while still achieving that high-end functionality and feature set that you desire.

 All electrical and other works completed to building regulations and safety standards

 Since our Smart Home Experts are all registered electricians and building contractors, any work that is completed will be carried out in accordance with relevant regulations and safety standards.